mehulagg/gitlab/doc/user/group/clusters/index.md

 this is automatically set as an environment variable (`KUBE_INGRESS_BASE_DOMAIN`) during the [Auto DevOps](../../../topics/autodevops/index.md) stages.

 The domain should have a wildcard DNS configured to the Ingress IP address.
+[More details](../../project/clusters/index.md#base-domain).

 ## Environment scopes **(PREMIUM)**